Financial literacy might be a term you aren’t familiar with, but it greatly influences your everyday life.

 The long-term importance of sound money practices becomes even more important as our lifespans continue to grow.
-Sixty-two is the average retirement age in the United States, and the average lifespan of an American is 78.7 years.
+Sixty-six is the typical expected retirement age in the United States, and the average lifespan of an American is now 78.6 years.
 With the way medicine is advancing, the first person estimated to live past 1,000 years old may already be alive today!

-The median family retirement savings is $60,000, though this drops to $5,000 when you include families without any savings.
-Keep in mind that the average retired household spends around $41,000 annually.
+The median retirement savings for workers between ages 65 and 74 is $126,000, if they have savings.
+This figure drops to $17,000 when you include workers without any savings.
+Keep in mind that the average retired household spends around $46,000 annually.
 Social Security may help take care of these expenses, but with the average Social Security payout, your savings may only last a few years!
 You don’t want to outlive your assets.

 How Can I Improve My Financial Literacy?

 It’s all well and good to know why personal financial skills are important.
 Knowing how to improve your financial literacy is equally important.
 Luckily, you’ve got plenty of options to help yourself out.

 Knowing how to improve your financial literacy is equally important.